 Watch the charts!!

 This is why the onus is on you to make up your own mind.
-If you do not wish to loose money unnecessarily, Watch the Charts.
+If you do not wish to lose money unnecessarily, Watch the Charts.
 They are objective and frequently give warning of imminent danger.
 They reflect existing market sentiment, the likely driver of price movement in the near future.

 I wish to emphasize the importance of readers not relying on my posts for guidance.
 They should undertake their own research and obtain a professional opinion for confirmation.